 Time: 15 minutes.

-Location: Entrance at end of Andrássy út at crossing of Andrássy út and Dózsa György út; on righthand side of Andrássy út if looking from Heroes Square.
+Location: Entrance at end of Andrássy út at the crossing of Andrássy út and Dózsa György út; on the righthand side of Andrássy út if looking from Heroes Square.

 Opera House

-Time: 15 minutes, 45 minutes if you take the tour, but check ahead as tours may be cancelled due to rehearsals.
+Time: 15 minutes, 45 minutes if you take the tour, but check ahead as tours may be canceled due to rehearsals.

 Location: Budapest, Andrássy út 22.